Cloudinnovates/Angular2CRUD/README.md

 This is a sample CRUD - Create, Read, Update, Delete - application written in Angular 2.

-Try out the live application here: http://camargo.github.io/Angular2CRUD/
+Try out the live application here: http://camargo.github.io/Angular2CRUD/ (Note this live version has CSS styles and no authentication)

 Build Instructions: